hifreedo/up9rade/_posts/2018-09-05-what-is-image-huffman-coding-grade-2.md

 Now as you could see, we need to understand huffman coding because it was implemented in NLP and CV domains.

+There was said huffman coding was invented by David A. Huffman in 1952 while he was attending exam in MIT.